VI-Acid/webenprj-fe/README.md

 - 🖼️ an image or PDF attachment
 - 🏷️ study tags (e.g. `#math`, `#marketing`)
 - 💬 comments and likes
-- 🔥 optional “study streaks”
+- 🔥 (if there will be enough time: “study streaks”)

 Administrators can manage users, roles and posts.